 Pro Fielding Tip:

-Work on both types of baseball backhands during practice, because you will need both of them in the games (see video below)
+Work on all types of baseball backhands during practice, because you will need them in the games (see video below)

 About the Author: Doug Bernier played professionally for 16 season, including time with the following organizations: Colorado Rockies, New York Yankees, Pittsburgh Pirates, Minnesota Twins, & Texas Rangers.
 Following his retirement from playing baseball, he was a Professional Scout for the Colorado Rockies for 2 seasons.
 Currently Bernier is a member of the Colorado Rockies Major League staff, functioning as the team’s Game Planning Coordinator.

 To learn more about fielding from Doug Bernier, you’re invited to enroll in his free email course 👉 6 Secrets of Elite Infielders